plausible/website/_posts/2022-06-20-how-we-built-a-1m-arr-open-source-saas.md

 We're delighted we made it to this point while still being fully open source software.
 Free and open source software can be sustainable and can pay your rent.
 Financial sacrifice is not required to work on open source.

-There are so many good teams and projects fighting for the open web, and we hope many of them can succeed too.
+So many good teams and projects are fighting for the open web, and we hope many of them can succeed too.

 Read more: [What we learned on our journey to $10,000 MRR](https://plausible.io/blog/growing-saas-mrr).